Showing posts with label travel. Show all posts

 sleepwear

 That's quite a list, but I always try to be prepared and ready for any trip.
 It is better to be ready than sorry.
-I know this is not a comprehensive list, but you can modify, add, or remove somethings that you might need or not need.
-It is all depends on your comfort, tolerance, and what you need.
+I know this is not a comprehensive list, but you can modify, add, or remove some things that you might need or not need.
+It all depends on your comfort, tolerance, and what you need.

 Join me as I travel the world.
 Tara!

 Travelling the world is also one of my many dreams in life.
-I guess dreams keep us going too in life, like hope.
+I guess dreams keep us going, too, in life, like hope.
 This is my first time doing solo travelling.
-I am bit nervous, which is normal I think.
-I tried to prepare rightfully for this trip.
+I am a bit nervous, which is normal, I think.
+I tried to prepare properly for this trip.

-The Trip.com app has been my go to online software for my travel ever since I booked that ticket with my friends for Cebu trip which is seven years ago.
+The Trip.com app has been my go-to online software for my travel ever since I booked that ticket with my friends for a Cebu trip, which was seven years ago.

 This time for the booking I used US dollar currency, since it felt more affordable and not painful on my pocket when I look at it.
-Well, yes, it is more of a psychological thing and hopefully, it is helping rather that damaging me.
+Well, yes, it is more of a psychological thing, and hopefully, it is helping rather than damaging me.

 Flights.
 For the plane tickets, I spent $110.50.
-It is a round trip ticket already for 4 days and 3 nights trip or more like 3 days and 3 nights because of the flight schedule.
+It is a round-trip ticket already for 4 4-day and 3-night trips, or more like three (3) days and three (3) nights because of the flight schedule.

 Hotel.
 For the accommodation, I tried booking in a hostel.
 I booked for 2 nights, since I would be spending the 1st night at the airport.
 I spent $24.10 for the hostel.
-I made sure that hostel is a walking distance to the training station.
+I made sure that the hostel is a walking distance of the training station.

 I am excited and nervous at the same time for this trip, but I am definitely looking forward to it.